MianSaadTahir/Nike-Store/README.md

 4. Navigate to the project directory:
    `cd .\NikeStore\NikeWinForm\bin\debug`
 5. Launch the `NikeWinForm.exe` file.

-## Documentation
-For a detailed overview of the project and its features, visit the [Documentation](./documentation/) in the repository.

-## Technologies Used
-- C#
-- Windows Forms
-- MSSQL Database

 ## Contributing
 Contributions, issues, and feature requests are welcome!